Updated: Aug 18

 Churches have been closed, services suspended, and Ministers like me are wondering what is the appropriate way to be Church in this unprecedented situation?

 The most visible aspect of Church in any community it its church building where people meet to worship.
 This we can no longer do.
 Some churches are moving their services on-line, broadcasting them on websites and social media pages.
-We can't afford to do that.
+Can we afford to do that?
 All the licenses we'd need to do it legally would I'm told set us back another £1000 a year.
 But why would we?
-Many churches are broadcasting already - why do we all need to do it?
+Many churches are broadcasting already - do we all need to do it?
 If you want an internet church service, they are not hard to find.

 But they all miss one important point.
 Physically meeting together for church IS the point.
-When we look at it being done on a screen, it's not church.
-We can sing along with the hymns, we can pray along with the prayers, and that will have some value, of course, but it's still not church because we are not meeting as a community.
+When we look at it being done on a screen, is it church?
+We can sing along with the hymns, we can pray along with the prayers, and that will have some value, of course, but it's still not church if church means meeting as a community.